Universal Orlando Dining Plans

 - Click here for our list of all counter service and table service restaurants that accept the UDP for meals.

-- Also see this Universal flyer of Quick Service Universal Dining Plan locations, and this flyer of Full Service Universal Dining Plan locations.
+- Also see this Universal webpage of Universal Dining Plan locations, and this PDF flyer of of Universal Dining Plan locations.

 Refillable Drinks and Popcorn